wp-plugins/likebtn-like-button/readme.txt

 == Description ==

-<strong><a href="http://likebtn.com" target="_blank" title="Like Button">LikeBtn.com</a></strong> - is the service providing a fully customizable like button widget for websites.
-The Like Button can be installed on any website for FREE.
-The service also offers a range of plans giving access to additional options and tools - see <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>.
+<strong><a href="http://likebtn.com" target="_blank" title="Like Button">LikeBtn.com</a></strong> is the service providing a fully customizable like button widget for websites.
+This plugin integrates LikeBtn Like Button into your WordPress website and allows visitors to like and dislike pages, posts, custom post types and comments anonymously.

-This plugin integrates the LikeBtn Like Button into your WordPress website to allow visitors to like and dislike pages, posts, custom post types and comments anonymously.
+Keep in mind that this is not a standalone plugin as it depends on <a href="http://likebtn.com" target="_blank" title="Like Button for website">LikeBtn.com</a> widget.
+The LikeBtn service provides a 5-days TRIAL period when all the features are available.
+After this period your website is switched to the FREE plan (see <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>).

 = Demo =
 <a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>